Sustainable palm oil

 For more than 15 years, Unilever has been at the forefront of driving industry-wide change to ensure a sustainable future for palm oil.

-It’s clear that we need to do more.
 In 2020 we committed to achieving a zero deforestation supply chain by 2023 for the crops with high deforestation risk (palm oil, paper and board, tea, soy and cocoa).
 This means getting visibility of that crucial first mile – from where the commodity is sourced to where it is first processed.
 It also means increasing traceability and transparency through using emerging digital technologies, empowering farmers and smallholders, and working with the industry, NGOs and governments on the ground.

 Working in our own operations